AdityaKathera/stonkmarketanalyzer/QUICK_START_NEWS.md

 Visit https://stonkmarketanalyzer.com and:
 1. Log in with your account
-2. Make sure you have stocks in your watchlist
+2. Make sure you have stocks in your portfolio
 3. Click the "📰 News" tab
 4. You should see news cards with AI summaries

 ## Troubleshooting

 **No news showing?**
-- Make sure you have stocks in your watchlist
+- Make sure you have stocks in your portfolio
 - Check that you're logged in
 - Try clicking the refresh button